GIScience/gis-training-resource-center/_sources/content/Exercise_tracks/en_mdg_aa_cyclones.md

 # Exercise Track: Anticipatory Action Analysis for Cyclones in Madagascar

-🚧This part of training platform is under ⚠️construction⚠️ and may not be shared or published! 🚧

 This exercise track focuses on the preliminary assessment of a cyclone event in Madagascar.
 The goal is to create an analytical workflow as a QGIS model that estimates the exposed population, exposed infrastructure, and exposed